Information about the register of end-point assessment organisations for organisations involved in the assessment of apprenticeship standards.

-1.2 The sole purpose of the Register of End-point Assessment Organisations (the Register) is to provide employers with a list of organisations who have shown us that they are capable of delivering independent end-point assessment.
+1.2 The sole purpose of the Register of End-point Assessment Organisations (the Register) is to provide employers with a list of organisations who have shown us that they are capable of delivering independent end-point assessment (EPA).
 The Register is not for the training elements of the apprenticeship.
-If you are interested in training apprentices, you should refer to our recent guidance.
+If you are interested in training apprentices, you should refer to the criteria for apprenticeship training providers.

-1.3 The Register will enable the delivery of end-point assessments and help employers select who should deliver their end-point assessment.
-Employers can only select organisations to conduct end-point assessment from the Register.
+1.4 The Register will enable the delivery of EPA and help employers select who should deliver their EPA.
+Employers can only select organisations to conduct EPA from the Register.
+They can do this using the find an end-point assessment organisation service.

-1.4 Because the decision to select an organisation will be made by the employer, we will not be contracting with organisations on the Register.
-Being on the Register does not guarantee that an organisation will be selected to deliver end-point assessment.
-Once the employer selects their end-point assessment organisation they will confirm this with their training provider.
+1.5 Because the decision to select an organisation will be made by the employer, we will not be contracting with organisations on the Register.
+Being on the Register does not guarantee that an organisation will be selected to deliver EPA.
+Once the employer selects their EPAO, they will confirm this with their training provider.

 2. About end-point assessment

-2.2 The end-point assessment is separate to any qualifications or other assessment that the apprentice may undertake during training.
-The apprentice will not be able to achieve the apprenticeship without passing the end-point assessment.
+2.2 The EPA is separate to any qualifications or other assessment that the apprentice may undertake during training.
+The apprentice will not be able to achieve the apprenticeship without passing the EPA.

-2.3 As well as being separate to the delivery of the apprenticeship, the end-point assessment must be independent.
+2.3 As well as being separate to the delivery of the apprenticeship, the EPA must be independent.
 Assessment plans are developed according to published guidance, from which an extract is included below: